atakan-acar/Artemis/Readme.md

 [EN]
 <h1>Artemis 🚀</h1>
 The Artemis project allows to create the database object if it does not exist in the database.

-You give the specified path and the class to inherit that file finds the objects under it and creates the table views
+You give the specified path and the class to inherit that file finds the objects under it and creates the table views You can get the script output of the objects by using the specified type or types as parameters.

 Example: ✍️
 ```